MarcelEwinger/GPT-4-for-Decision-Logic-Modeling/README.md

          | > 30                    | male       |  any   | Obese                   |
          | > 30                    | female     |  any   | Obese                   |

+         - Q6.1: Does the table contain the correct input variables?
+         - Q6.2: Does the table contain the correct output variable?
+         - Q6.3: Does the table contain at least one correct rule?
+         - Q6.4: Is the table a correct decision table for the problem?

    -    Q7: Make the rules matually exclusive.
          | BMI-Scale               | Gender     | Length | Category                |
          |:------------------------|:----------:|:------:|-------------------------:|